Make Fun Of Life!

 Some little girls were playing ‘wedding’ with their dolls.
 They had a couple of bridesmaids, a bride, and a maid of honor.
 The older sister of one of the girls happened by and asked, “What about the groom?”
 One child replied, “We don’t need a groom - this is just a small wedding.”

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Childhood and Children” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Childhood And Children Gathered By David Hugh Beaumont.

 “The highest happiness on Earth is marriage.
 Every man who is happily married is a successful man even if he has failed in everything else.” -William Lyon Phelps (William Lyon ‘Billy’ Phelps (1865 - 1943))